mstampa/waterjet_pred_valencia/README.md

 * Fix ODE system
 * Compare results to original research article
-* Proper Python packaging
+* Proper packaging
-* Use as surrogate model in Smith Predictor control
+* Include as module in other projects